ganeti/ganeti/man/hspace.rst

   allocation.
 The specification given is similar to the *--simulate* option and it holds:

-  - the disk size of the instance
+  - the disk size of the instance (units can be used)
-  - the memory size of the instance
+  - the memory size of the instance (units can be used)
   - the vcpu count for the insance

-  An example description would be *10240,8192,2* describing an initial starting specification of 10GiB of disk space, 4GiB of memory and 2 VCPUs.
+  An example description would be *100G,4g,2* describing an initial starting specification of 100GB of disk space, 4GiB of memory and 2 VCPUs.

   Also note that the normal allocation and the tiered allocation are